cilium/cilium/Documentation/cmdref/cilium-agent.md

       --disable-conntrack                             Disable connection tracking
       --disable-endpoint-crd                          Disable use of CiliumEndpoint CRD
-      --disable-k8s-services                          Disable east-west K8s load balancing by cilium --egress-masquerade-interfaces string           Limit egress masquerading to interface selector --enable-api-rate-limit                         Enables the use of the API rate limiting configuration --enable-auto-protect-node-port-range           Append NodePort range to net.ipv4.ip_local_reserved_ports if it overlaps with ephemeral port range (net.ipv4.ip_local_port_range) (default true)
+      --disable-k8s-services                          Disable east-west K8s load balancing by cilium --dns-max-ips-per-restored-rule int             Maximum number of IPs to maintain for each restored DNS rule (default 1000)
+      --egress-masquerade-interfaces string           Limit egress masquerading to interface selector --enable-api-rate-limit                         Enables the use of the API rate limiting configuration --enable-auto-protect-node-port-range           Append NodePort range to net.ipv4.ip_local_reserved_ports if it overlaps with ephemeral port range (net.ipv4.ip_local_port_range) (default true)